 Books for Children

 Shirley, Gayle C. Charlie’s Trail: The Life and Art of C.M.
 Russell.
-Helena, MT: Falcon Press Publishing Company, 1996.
-Biography of Russell relating his life as painter, sculptor and storyteller.
+Helena, Montana: Falcon Press Publishing Company, 1996.
+Biography of Russell relating his life as painter, sculptor, and storyteller.
 Photographs of the artist, reproductions of works of art, map, glossary, and bibliography.
 Ages 10 and up.

 Winter, Jeanette.
 Cowboy Charlie: The Story of Charles M. Russell.
 San Diego: Harcourt Brace & Company, 1995.
 Picture book relating the life of young Russell from childhood and early days as a cowboy in Montana up to his decision to become a full-time artist.
 Winter provides charming stylized paintings and simple text to tell the story of Russell’s experiences.
 Ages 4 – 8.

 Some of the publications in this bibliography are available for purchase from the Museum Store online, or you may order by telephone at 800-533-3838.